 Unlike OME and AOM, otitis externa will usually require antibiotic treatment, according to CDC guidelines.
 Corticosteroids can also be used for reducing itching and inflammation.
 In all types of ear infection, pain relievers like acetaminophen (such as Tylenol) or ibuprofen (such as Advil) can help reduce pain and fever.

-Breastfeeding or the use of fully ventilated bottles have also been found to reduce incidences of AOM.
+Breastfeeding or the using ventilated bottles have also been found to reduce incidences of AOM.
 According to a 2009 study in the journal Pediatric Research, breastfed children have more serum antibodies, which can help them fight off AOM.
-In addition, when a baby is bottlefed, negative pressure inside the bottle may cause the infant to suck excessively and generate negative pressure within the eustachian tube, which can encourage AOM.
+In addition, when a baby is bottle-fed, negative pressure inside the bottle may cause the infant to suck excessively and generate negative pressure within the Eustachian tube, which can encourage AOM.

 Otitis externa can be avoided by limiting time spent in water, according to the NIH.
 After swimming, water should be drained from the ear canal by turning the head to the side and pulling the earlobe in different directions.
-According to the CDC, do not insert cotton swabs into the ear since this can scratch up the ear canal or the wax layer, which can increase the risk of infection.
+According to the CDC, cotton swabs should not be inserted into the ear because this can scratch up the ear canal or the wax layer, which can increase the risk of infection.
 Keeping pools and hot tubs clean with disinfectants and regular pH testing will also reduce the risk of infection.